-A dedicated group of business owners, citizens and the City of Duluth joined forces to create a fine arts event for the exurban communities of Northeast Metro Atlanta.
+A dedicated group of business owners, citizens and local government joined forces to create a fine arts event for the exurban communities of Northeast Metro Atlanta.
 Though there are an abundance of Fall Festivals in the area, we identified that there was a lack of juried fine arts events that focused on fine arts and performance.
 The date was set and plans were put in motion for the first Barefoot in the Park, Fine Arts Market, Performance and Flavors.

 The over-arching strength of Barefoot is the people who are involved in it.
-The passion of the artists, the high caliber of our organizing committee, the dedication of the volunteers, the commitment of the board and the engagement of the visitors is truly astonishing.
-Without this group of people, the Barefoot In The Park Fine Arts Market could truly not be possible.
+The high caliber of the artists, the passion of our organizing committee, the dedication of the volunteers, the commitment of the board, the strength and support of our partnerships within our communites and the engagement of the visitors is truly astonishing.
+Without this group of people, the Barefoot In The Park, Inc. could truly not be possible.

 This is a volunteer organization with currently no paid positions.
 We are a community partnership between local government, leading Gwinnett businesses, nonprofit organizations and volunteers, all dedicated to highlighting the importance of art education and expanded arts programs in our communities.
 We are recognized for partnerships of significant community impact for which we are very proud of.